-- 20. Examination scripts are not routinely shared with students and the marker typically does not need to write extensive feedback on individual scripts except insofar as it may help to show how marking decisions were made. - 21.
-Markers are required to write factual annotations on examination scripts.
-If there are no annotations on a page, markers will need to initial it to indicate that it has been marked. - 22.
-If a marker is unable to read a script, and the HoF/PD confirms it is illegible, the student will be asked to dictate the script for transcription.
-Full details of the procedure for dealing with illegible scripts can be found in Assessment Regulations for Taught Awards. - 23.
-If a marker finds that a script is missing, or that a script is conspicuously incomplete, they should inform the Deputy Head of Registry (Assessment) immediately so that a check can be initiated with the invigilators, Academic Services, and any other markers immediately. - 24.
-Copies of the Internal Examiner Reports (generic comments on the cohort's performance) are shared with students and, where relevant, with the External Examiner for the moderation process. - 25.
+- 16. Examination scripts are not routinely shared with students however the markers should still provide minimal annotation on the scripts to support the internal and external moderation process.
+If there are no annotations on a page, markers will need to initial it to indicate that it has been marked.
+For examinations that have taken place online, markers need to confirm that they have read the whole script and provide generic annotation, identifying what was done well and what areas could have been improved. - 17.
+If a marker is unable to read a script, and the Associate Director for Teaching and Learning confirms it is illegible, the student will be asked to dictate the script for transcription.
+The Marking Illegible Scripts Policy can be found in AQF 7 Part C.

+- 18. If a marker finds that a script is missing, or that a script is conspicuously incomplete, they should inform the Deputy Head of Registry (Assessment) immediately so that a check can be initiated with the invigilators, Academic Services, and any other markers immediately. - 19.
+Copies of the Internal Examiner Reports (generic comments on the cohort's performance) are shared with students and, where relevant, with the External Examiner for the moderation process. - 20.
 There is no requirement to show on students' work that second or double marking or moderation has taken place.
 However, a clear record of the nature and extent of second or double marking or moderation should be submitted to and kept by the Head of Registry and provided to the External Examiner.